 Please fill in the reservation form below

 “Strong Water” or “Poisonwood Water“

-This ancient ceremonial cave will amaze you with it’s abundance of poteries & a stala which were used for ceremonial purpose & can be viewed up close.
-Some of the earliest Maya ceremonies in caves have been recoreded here as well as some of the largest ceramic vessels, a lot of which have to be accessed by ladder.
+This ancient ceremonial cave will amaze you with it’s abundance of poteries & a stelae which were used for ceremonial purpose & can be viewed up close.
+Some of the earliest Maya ceremonies in caves have been recorded here as well as some of the largest ceramic vessels, a lot of which has to be accessed by ladder.

-Your adventure starts at 8:00 AM with a drive just under one hour to the site.
+Your adventure starts at 8:00 AM with a drive littleless than one hour to the site.
 To explore this cave’s ceremonial chambers, ropes and ladders are needed.
 You’ll be fascinated by the abundance of intact pots in this cave.

 Rate: View Special Guest Rate

 What to Bring: Hiking or good traction shoes, long pants, mosquito repellent, camera

 Note: To examine some of the pottery you’ll need to climb ladder & hold on to ropes.
 Getting to the cave entrance requires mildly challenging, but quite scenic 35 minutes hike through the jungle.
 This is a half day tour so no lunch is included.